Get Life Insurance to Pass Generational Wealth to Your Heirs

 When that expiration date hits, say goodbye to your coverage.

-The fact that term life insurance expires like milk or medicine means that it may not be the best solution to pass generational wealth.
+The fact that term life insurance expires like milk, meat, and medicine means that it may not be the best solution to pass generational wealth.

 Whole Life Insurance